processone/p1pp/README.md

-This is a command-line interface tool to ProcessOne Push Platform.
+This is a command-line interface tool to ProcessOne Push Platform (P1PP).

 Example usage: